Respiratory Health: How to Build A Resilient Lung Microbiome

 William Cookson, Professor of Genomic Medicine at Imperial College London, shared in an interview with Newsweek that dietary changes could modify the severity of viral infections such as COVID-19.

-In my opinion, as we live in a more polluted environment, taking Prebiotic fiber and Probiotics should be a part of everyone’s diet all the time.
+In my opinion, as we live in a more polluted environment, taking prebiotic fiber and probiotics should be a part of everyone’s diet every day".

 What is the best diet to help support lung health?

-Mediterranean diet: fruits and vegetables, nuts and seeds, chicken and fish, and a small amount of meat.10 Unless you are allergic to any of the following, the following foods generally recommend in Traditional Chinese Medicine to improve Lung Energy/Lung Qi: garlic, sweet potato, ginger, onion, cabbage, pears, walnuts, black pepper, radish, rice, chili, leek, cardamom, miso, broccoli, cucumber, celery, and bananas.
+In my opinion the Mediterranean diet rich in fruits and vegetables, nuts and seeds, chicken and fish, and a small amount of meat is the best way to reduce inflammation.(10) Traditional Chinese Medicine recommends garlic, sweet potato, ginger, onion, cabbage, pears, walnuts, black pepper, radish, rice, chili, leek, cardamom, miso, broccoli, cucumber, celery, and bananas to improve Lung Energy/Lung Qi.

 Prebiotic fiber intake improves lung function.

 Dietary fiber should be part of our diet every day.
-A diverse gut microbiome benefits all aspects of our health, including the lungs.11 We recommend Baobab fruit powder for weight management and healthy blood sugar.
+A diverse gut microbiome benefits all aspects of our health, including the lungs.
+I recommend Baobab fruit powder for weight management and healthy blood sugar.
 Baobab fruit powder improves gut health and contains anti-inflammatory polyphenols and immune-enhancing vitamin C.

 Omega 3 Fatty Acids reduce lung inflammation.

 Adding Omega-3 fatty acids reduces inflammation and helps prevent and improve asthma and allergic diseases.
 Omega-3 oils are considered to have a prebiotic effect in the gut, increasing beneficial microbiota and the production of anti-inflammatory short-chain fatty acids.
 Actually.
-I would recommend incorporating fatty fish or algae in your diet rich in Omega-3s 12,13
+I would recommend incorporating fatty fish or algae in your diet wich are rich in Omega-3 fatty acids.

-- Lactospore: Spore biotic probiotic reconditions the gut, acts as an antioxidant and supports a healthy gut environment.
+• Lactospore: A probiotic that reconditions the gut, acts as an antioxidant and supports a healthy gut environment.

 Improve your stress response for healthier lungs

-KAIBAE's newest supplement, Stress Resilience, is a mood support supplement that promotes a healthy stress response through the gut-cortisol-brain axis.
+KAIBAE's Stress Resilience, is a mood support supplement that promotes a healthy stress response through the gut-cortisol-brain axis.
 A synergistic blend of prebiotic, probiotic, and wild polyphenols.

 Breathing exercises improve lung function.